 The National Film Board produced a film about Jenkinson, Griefwalker, which we watched at one of his talks.
 I don’t remember the film well, as it was sandwiched between several hours of mind-blowing oratory about death and the meaning of words.
 You can watch it on the NFB website.

 And that brings me back to the deer.
 As Jenkinson says, “We don’t have to like death, who would?
-But we do have to befriend it.”3
+But we do have to befriend it.”If Jenkinson is interesting to you, here is a nice short video of him talking about the meaning of death.

 I think there is meaning in killing what you eat.
 Our rabbit tastes all the richer stewed with the difficulty of taking their lives.
 It is not just the flavour of meat and vegetables, it tastes like connection to the ecosphere.
 It tastes like I am a little closer to knowing my position on the food chain.